The Dad-Feelings Limited: Casting

 Dan Aykroyd guest-starred in the episode as Postage Stamp Fellow, Bob Balaban appeared as the narrator, and Jenny Yokobori appeared as Kumiko.
+The episode marked the first appearance of Yokobori as Kumiko, replacing previous actor Tress MacNeille.
+This followed the show's announcement that white actors would no longer voice non-white characters.

 Development

 In 2020, Fox released eight promotional pictures from the episode.

 Release

 The episode originally aired on January 3, 2021, at 9:01 PM.

 Reception

 Viewing figures

 In the United States, the episode was watched live by 1.89 million viewers.

 Critical response

 Tony Sokol with Den of Geek, said "The Simpsons goes back to the past to make way for the future on Season 32, episode 11.
 “The Dad Feelings-Limited” is an origin story, revealing the sad and lonely tale of Comic Book Guy.
 No, it isn't done in panel layouts, and his super strength turns out to be his greatest weakness."
 He gave the episode 4.5/5 stars.

+Jesse Bereta of Bubbleblabber gave the episode a 7.5 out of 10.
+He was surprised by the story about Comic Book Guy and enjoyed the deeper look into the character.
+He liked how the Simpson family was involved in the plot instead of having its own story.
+He also thought the Wes Anderson parody format balanced the dramatic elements.